vesterheim/vesterheim.github.io/events/away/des-moines/index.md

 Rebecca will share her enthusiasm for the creation of ale bowls and discuss how they’ve been used for holidays, both in Norway and the United States.

-Chris will offer a preview of Skål!
-Scandinavian Spirits, a traveling exhibition on view at Vesterheim August 12 - December 31, 2016.
+Chris will offer a preview of _Skål!
+Scandinavian Spirits,_ a traveling exhibition curated by The Museum of Danish America and presented by Aalborg and Linie Aquavits, on view at Vesterheim August 12 - December 31, 2016.

 Tickets are $35 per person.
 Please RSVP to Nicholas Klein at [nklein@vesterheim.org](mailto:nklein@vesterheim.org), or 563-382-9681.